Bamber Bridge, Lostock Hall and Walton-le-Dale Community Hub

 Bamber Bridge West

-More details of community activity within the Bamber Bridge, Lostock Hall & Walton-le-Dale area will appear here shortly.
+More details of community activity within the Bamber Bridge, Lostock Hall and Walton-le-Dale area will appear here shortly.
 Please check back soon.